clojure-clutch/clutch/README.md

 ### Using ClojureScript to write CouchDB views <a name="cljsviews"/>

-This is possible using the [clutch-clojurescript](https://github.com/cemerick/clutch-clojurescript) library, which extends Clutch's `save-view` function et al. to support compiling, serializing, and optimizing ClojureScript forms to JavaScript suitable for use as views in CouchDB.
+You can write your views/filters/validators in Clojure(Script) —
+avoiding the use of any special view server, special configuration, or JavaScript!

 Depending on the requirements of your view functions (e.g. if your views have no specific dependencies on Clojure or JVM libraries), then writing your views in ClojureScript can have a number of benefits:

 1. No need to configure CouchDB instances to use the Clojure/Clutch view server.
 2. Therefore, flexibility to use hosted CouchDB services like [Cloudant](http://cloudant.com), [Iris Couch](http://www.iriscouch.com/), et al.

-You can write your views/filters/validators in Clojure(Script), and run the results in CouchDB or Cloudant — avoiding the use of any special view server, special configuration, and JavaScript!
+3. Did we say 'no JavaScript'?
+Yup, no JavaScript. :-)

 #### "Installation"